 Posted November 06th 2019

-As well as a day of activities and workshops we launched a new animation about Attention Deficit Hyperactivity Disorder (ADHD).
+As well as a day of activities and workshops we supported the launch of a new animation about Attention Deficit Hyperactivity Disorder (ADHD).

 Brain Games and Mad Science